shaunthom/shaunthom/README.md

 🌅 I'm a graduate student in Data Science at SUNY, Buffalo.

-💻 Previous Data Science Intern @ Tata
+💻 Previous Software Intern @ Tata

 💻 I love to tell stories and tales through data using various tools